Parameter Screening: Voltage Sweep

 • Ir(dmp)3 has a HOMO energy of -5 eV and a LUMO energy of -1.7 eV

 For this tutorial, we will focus on charge transport only.
-The Transport template can be used when creating new materials.
-We will use a Gaussian DOS with a standard deviation of 0.1 for both polarons.
+The Transport template can be used when creating new materials via the “+” buttons in the Materials table.
+We will use a Gaussian DOS with a standard deviation of 0.1 for both polarons (see the Electronic tab where you also enter the HOMO and LUMO levels).
 Excitonic processes will be omitted for now.
-The exciton energy levels can therefore be put to 0 for all materials.

 Create Compositions

-Navigate to the Compositions tab to access the compositions that make up the device layers.
-Pure compositions for each of the compounds should be available.
+Navigate to the Compositions page to access the compositions that make up the device layers.
+Pure compositions for each of the compounds have already been created.

 Create a Stack